omg-community/regular-place-kit/README.md

 ```

 If you don't specify server arguments, it will automatically choose `-Xmx1024M -Xms512M`.
 This will allocate 1024 MB of RAM to your server at maximum, and 512 MB at minimum.

+The best way to apply new patches of Minecraft, update to the latest version of Minecraft, or to update Paper to the latest build is by opening the Command Palette, and running any of the `Project: Update..` tasks.

+You can also manually modify the `project.properties` file.
+Change it from Minecraft <!--mcversion-->1.20.2<!--mcversion--> or change the Paper build to whatever you need.
+Then, run `Replace Paper server JAR with correct build`.

 ### More tips